 - rotate through different internship experiences at Mercy Hospital

 - work in high-status organizations and learn high-demand skill sets

-- develop their strengths
+- develop your strengths

-- work towards becoming more independent in areas such as employment, transportation and daily living
+- work towards becoming more independent in areas such as employment, transportation, and daily living

 - continued, personalized job coaching and training

 - valuable work experience and references that can be added to your resume

 - improved math, reading, and writing skills for the workplace

 Once eligible, complete an application.
 You will then be interviewed by a multidisciplinary team to determine eligibility and suitability.
 You will attend four days a week for six hours a day.
 The day is divided between literacy/employability skills training and rotation through three different internships with various hospital-related job functions.
 All classes and internships are held at Mercy Hospital in Charlotte, NC.

 Why Choose Central Piedmont